Indoor houseplants are a great way to have clean air in low light settings around your house.

 Image Source: Woo Home

 Now here is a different way of displaying your plants, use some old lightbulbs.
+This is great for small house plans that don’t have a lot of decorating space.

 Painted Mason Jars